 Hard, salty cheeses like kefalotyri and graviera are enjoyed grated, fried, and served as mezethes and appetizers.

 Kefalotyri is made from sheep's and goat's milk.
-It's very hard, a yellowish color, and it tends to be dry.
+It's very hard, yellowish in color, and tends to be dry.
 This cheese is typically aged for more than a year, resulting in its strong flavor.
-Think of it as a harder, sharper, and saltier version of Gruyere.
+Think of it as a harder, sharper, and saltier version of Gruyère.

 Kasseri is one of the few yellowish Greek cheeses, and it's a favorite table cheese.
-This one is soft and somewhat stringy.
-It has a somewhat buttery taste and a relatively high fat content.
+It is soft and somewhat stringy and has a mild buttery flavor and a relatively high fat content.
 It's often used in omelets and baking.

 Manouri and Myzithra Cheeses

 Sweet cheeses like manouri and fresh myzithra are often used to create some of the best desserts this side of Mount Olympus.

-Manouri is a semi-soft cheese that is also known as manoypi.
+Manouri is a semisoft cheese that is also known as manoypi.
 Authentic manouri is made only in Central Macedonia, Western Macedonia, and Thessalia under the EU's PDO provisions.
-It's made from a combination of milk or cream and whey, and it has a milky, almost citrus-like flavor.
+It's made from a combination of milk or cream and whey, and it has a milky and slightly citrus flavor.